vtexdocs/help-center-content/docs/announcements/en/insights-is-available-in-the-new-admin.md

 ---
-title: "Insights is available in the new admin"
+title: 'Insights is available in the new admin'
 id: 2pRsPlgzQc2USEqeGuKe26
 status: PUBLISHED
 createdAt: 2018-05-18T18:15:06.125Z